oracle/fastr/documentation/tutorials/debugging/tutorial.md

 3. Open the NetBeans project *InteropDebugging* and ensure that it uses __GraalVM JDK__ as platform:
   1. Right click on the project and select *Properties*.
   2. Select *Libraries* and choose __GraalVM JDK__ in the dropdown menu labeled with *Java Platform:*.
+4. To be able to build the project, ensure that the library *truffle-api.jar* is imported correctly.
+  * The easiest way is to copy or link the wohle GraalVM into the project's root folder using the folder name `graalvm`.
+  * Otherwise:
+    1. Right click on the project and select *Properties*.
+    2. Then select entry *Libraries*, select the *Compile* tab and look for *Classpath*.
+    3. Click on *...* and add file *graalvm/lib/truffle/truffle-api.jar*, where *graalvm* is the folder where you extracted the downloaded GraalVM into.
+5. Clean and build project *InteropDebugging*.

+### Inter-language Debugging

 File `Main.java` creates a `PolyglotEngine` object that can execute R code.
 This is basically the FastR engine.
 The engine object can now run R code by creating a source object (representing R code) and submitting the source to the engine.